isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     [[suppress(tag)]]

-where "tag" is the anchor name of the item where the Enforcement rule appears (e.g., for [C.134](#Rh-public) it is "Rh-public"), the name of a profile group-of-rules ("type", "bounds", or "lifetime"), or a specific rule in a profile ([type.4](#Pro-type-cstylecast), or [bounds.2](#Pro-bounds-arrayindex)).
+where “tag” is the anchor name of the item where the Enforcement rule appears (e.g., for [C.134](#Rh-public) it is “Rh-public”), the name of a profile group-of-rules (“type”, “bounds”, or “lifetime”), or a specific rule in a profile ([type.4](#Pro-type-cstylecast), or [bounds.2](#Pro-bounds-arrayindex)).

 ## <a name="SS-struct"></a>In.struct: The structure of this document

 Each rule (guideline, suggestion) can have several parts:

-* The rule itself -- e.g., **no naked `new`**
+* The rule itself — e.g., **no naked `new`**
-* A rule reference number -- e.g., **C.7** (the 7th rule related to classes).
+* A rule reference number — e.g., **C.7** (the 7th rule related to classes).
-  Since the major sections are not inherently ordered, we use letters as the first part of a rule reference "number".
+  Since the major sections are not inherently ordered, we use letters as the first part of a rule reference “number”.
-  We leave gaps in the numbering to minimize "disruption" when we add or remove rules.
+  We leave gaps in the numbering to minimize “disruption” when we add or remove rules.
-* **Reason**s (rationales) -- because programmers find it hard to follow rules they don't understand
+* **Reason**s (rationales) — because programmers find it hard to follow rules they don’t understand
-* **Example**s -- because rules are hard to understand in the abstract; can be positive or negative
+* **Example**s — because rules are hard to understand in the abstract; can be positive or negative
-* **Alternative**s -- for "don't do this" rules
+* **Alternative**s — for “don’t do this” rules
-* **Exception**s -- we prefer simple general rules.
+* **Exception**s — we prefer simple general rules.
 However, many rules apply widely, but not universally, so exceptions must be listed
-* **Enforcement** -- ideas about how the rule might be checked "mechanically"
+* **Enforcement** — ideas about how the rule might be checked “mechanically”
-* **See also**s -- references to related rules and/or further discussion (in this document or elsewhere)
+* **See also**s — references to related rules and/or further discussion (in this document or elsewhere)
-* **Note**s (comments) -- something that needs saying that doesn't fit the other classifications
+* **Note**s (comments) — something that needs saying that doesn’t fit the other classifications
-* **Discussion** -- references to more extensive rationale and/or examples placed outside the main lists of rules
+* **Discussion** — references to more extensive rationale and/or examples placed outside the main lists of rules

 Some rules are hard to check mechanically, but they all meet the minimal criteria that an expert programmer can spot many violations without too much trouble.
-We hope that "mechanical" tools will improve with time to approximate what such an expert programmer notices.
+We hope that “mechanical” tools will improve with time to approximate what such an expert programmer notices.
 Also, we assume that the rules will be refined over time to make them more precise and checkable.

 A rule is aimed at being simple, rather than carefully phrased to mention every alternative and special case.
 Such information is found in the **Alternative** paragraphs and the [Discussion](#S-discussion) sections.
-If you don't understand a rule or disagree with it, please visit its **Discussion**.
+If you don’t understand a rule or disagree with it, please visit its **Discussion**.
 If you feel that a discussion is missing or incomplete, enter an [Issue](https://github.com/isocpp/CppCoreGuidelines/issues) explaining your concerns and possibly a corresponding PR.